um-grex/grex-docs/content/english/software/containers.md

 Use the __-\-nv__ flag to singularity run/exec/shell commands.
 Naturally, you should be on a node that has a GPU, in an interactive job.
 NVIDIA provides many pre-built Docker and Singularity container images on their ["GPU cloud"](https://ngc.nvidia.com/), together with instructions on how to pull them and to run them.
 These should work on Grex without much changes.

+## Using Apptainer from CC Stack on Grex
+---
+The Alliance's (formerly ComputeCanada) software stack now provides Apptainer modules in the two latest Standard Environments , _StdEnv/2020_ and _StdEnv/2023_.
+Most recent Apptainer versions (1.2.4 and older) do not require "suexec" and thus can be used off the CVMFS as usual.
+The only caveat would be to first unload any "singularity" or "apptainer" modules from other software stacks by _module purge_.

+{{< highlight bash >}}
+module purge
+module load CCEnv
+module load arch/avx512 StdEnv/2023
+module load apptainer

+apptainer version
+apptainer run docker://ghcr.io/apptainer/lolcow
+{{< /highlight >}}

+---

 ## OpenScienceGrid CVMFS
 ---